nurhayatyavuz/kafka-ui/README.md

 * **Role based access control** - [manage permissions](https://docs.kafka-ui.provectus.io/configuration/rbac-role-based-access-control) to access the UI with granular precision
 * **Data masking** - [obfuscate](https://docs.kafka-ui.provectus.io/configuration/data-masking) sensitive data in topic messages

+# Requirements
+Before setting up UI for Apache Kafka, ensure you have the following:

+Docker (Recommended for quick start)
+Install Docker to run the pre-built Docker image.
+Installation guide: Docker Docs

+Apache Kafka
+Have a running Kafka cluster that the UI can connect to.

+Optional Dependencies:

+Schema Registry (if working with Avro, JSON Schema, or Protobuf messages).
+OAuth 2.0 Configuration (to enable secure access via GitHub, GitLab, or Google).
+Configuration File (Optional)
+For persistent setups, a dynamic_config.yaml file is recommended.
+Example configurations are available in the "Configuration" section below.

 # The Interface
 UI for Apache Kafka wraps major functions of Apache Kafka with an intuitive user interface.